Jobs

 Will my utilities increase?

-All utility bills, including electricity, can increase over time as utility companies invest in their infrastructure and service delivery, however, these increases are not as a result of this development.
-Xcel Energy’s filings with the Public Utilities Commission have established multiple consumer safeguards designed to protect customers.
-Of specific note, infrastructure upgrades for large customers are paid for by the developer to prevent cost sharing.
-Water, sewer, and storm sewer charges are managed at the local level and will not increase due to this project.
+Like nearly every other service, utility bills (including electricity) can increase over time.
+Utility bill increases generally occur when utility companies invest in their infrastructure and service delivery and the cost is spread over all users, not because of a single development project.
+To protect against that possibility, Xcel Energy filings with the Public Utilities Commission establish consumer safeguards.
+Infrastructure upgrades for large customers are paid for by the developer to prevent this cost sharing.
+Locally managed utilities - such as water, sewer, and storm sewer charges - will not increase as a result of this project.

 What are the sustainable energy goals?